KikoShaka/Data-structures-and-algorithms/Hashing/readme.md

 ## Introduction

-Hashing is a fundamental concept in computer science, providing efficient data retrieval through the transformation of data into fixed-size values.
-In this folder, we focus on implementing hashing algorithms in C++.
+Hashing is a fundamental concept in computer science.The focus here is on implementing hashing algorithms in C++.

 ## Using C++ Standard Library (std::unordered_map)